Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: Abstract

 \section{Abstract}

-We report new constraints on light dark matter boosted by cosmic rays using the data of CDEX-10 experiment located at the China Jinping Underground Laboratory.
-The impact of the nuclear form factor in the earth shielding calculation is studied to set the corresponding limits of the exclusion region.
-This work excludes dark matter-nucleon elastic scattering cross section region from $3\times 10^{-30}~\rm cm^2$ to $10^{-26}~\rm cm^2$ for dark matter of 10 keV$/c^2$ to 1 GeV$/c^2$, which parameter space was previously unexplored by direct detection experiments. \begin{description} \item[PACS numbers]{95.35.+d, 29.40.-n, 98.70.Vc} \end{description}
+We present new constraints on light dark matter boosted by cosmic rays (CRDM) using the 205.4 kg day data of the CDEX-10 experiment conducted at the China Jinping Underground Laboratory.
+The Monte Carlo simulation package $\tt CJPL\_ESS$ was employed to evaluate the Earth shielding effect.
+Several key factors have been introduced and discussed in our CRDM analysis, including the contributions from heavier CR nuclei than proton and helium, the inhomogeneity of CR distribution, and the impact of the form factor in the Earth attenuation calculation.
+Our result excludes the dark matter--nucleon elastic scattering cross section region from $1.7\times 10^{-30}$ to $10^{-26}~\rm cm^2$ for dark matter of 10 keV$/c^2$ to 1 GeV$/c^2$.